 Although creating a successful link-building campaign is significantly more difficult and time-consuming than it used to be, you’ll find that there are still just as many opportunities at your disposal as there ever have been.

-Instead of concentrating solely on one or two link-building methods, don’t be afraid to branch out to take advantage of the full range of mediums which are available to you.
+Instead of concentrating solely on one or two link-building methods, don’t be afraid to branch out to take advantage of the full range of mediums that are available to you.

 In order to build a diverse and valuable link profile, consider making use of things like forum posts, blogs, local citations (for local businesses) and social media.